 In this current climate of political correctness I’ve never been one to conform much.
 I take after a real good friend of mine in that respect.
 His name is Jesus.
 You may have heard of him.

-I’ve met a whole lot of men in my life and I’ve let a whole lot of fine trunks pass on by for one reason.
-Yesterday night I had to revisit the same discussion again with a different face but the same belief and I’m getting really tired of it.
-Where in the bible does it tell you that when God said, “be holy, even as I am holy”, and “those who come before Me must regard Me as holy” … unless of course you’re living in the 21st century, and then all those commandment things go out of the window…
+I’ve met a whole lot of men in my life and I’ve let a whole lot of fine trunks pass on by for one reason and one reason only.
+Holiness.
+Last night I had reason to revisit the same core value again with a different face but the same idea and it’s getting really old.
+Where in the bible does it tell you that when God said, “be holy, even as I am holy”, and “those who come before Me must regard Me as holy” … unless of course you’re living in the 21st century, and then all those commandment thingies go out of the window…

 I don’t know if you’ve guessed it but I’ve never been a lemming and at the age of 50 something I don’t intend to start.
 Like my pastor says, any dead fish can float downstream; it takes a live one to swim against the current.
 Nobody’s ever accused me of being a dead fish.
 I’m not men-bashing and I’m not a man-hater I promise.
 This is more like Custer’s Last Stand.
 I have a question for all you saved and sanctified and filled with the Holy Ghost single men out there, and it comes in two parts: a) why is it such a problem for a gal to want a guy to protect her reputation rather than destroy it? and b) when a guy has a serious fight with a gal about one of her core boundaries (namely, no sex before marriage) on their very first official outing together and decides not to ever talk to her again because of the disagreement, where’s the love?